 The European Commission has published a report from the Technical Expert Group on sustainable finance (TEG) on a proposed classification system – a taxonomy – for environmentally sustainable economic activities based on their contribution to EU sustainability-related policy objectives.
-The activities cover sectors that account for over 93% of greenhouse gas emissions (GHG), among them manufacturing, utilities, transport, real estate, agriculture and forestry.

 At least EUR 175 billion needed – each year